Clinical Experience Expectations

 1. Teacher candidates must adhere to all University policies.

-2. A NJ DOE background check using WP reporting codes.
+2. A NJ DOE background check using WP reporting code is required to participate in any clinical.

 What Clinical Experience Teacher Candidates Should Do